 Research the company making the products and the materials or ingredients that they use.
 If a product is truly premium quality it will be safe, healthy and effective.
 The company will be reputable, and customer reviews will most likely be very positive.

-5 Premium Quality Dog Supplies That Are NOT Worth the High Cost and Headache
+5 Premium Quality Dog Supplies That Are NOT Worth the High Cost

 Dog food is the most controversial topic in the pet industry.
 Everyone has their own opinions, but some brands are taking advantage of the fact that most dog owners don’t know what they should be feeding their pets.

-Most of what premium dog food brands say is just plain lies, and we discussed a little of this in our dog food ratings article.
+Most of what premium dog food brands say is just plain lies, and we discussed a little of this in the dog food ratings article.
 There are a lot of misinformation being spread by online resources, pet food companies, and tons of misconceptions stemming from that.

 What the above means is that dog food can still be physically processed, heat processed, rendered, purified, extracted, hydrolyzed, enzymolysized, or fermented, and it can still contain trace amounts of a chemical synthetic additive picked up by the manufacturing process.
 Basically, there’s a lot of things that can still be wrong with that food.